Security Solutions to Monitor Systems, Servers, and Network Performance

 SNMP protocol

-Simple Network Management Protocol (SNMP) The Simple Network Management Protocol is one of the oldest network protocols used to manage and monitor devices.
+Simple Network Management Protocol (SNMP) is one of the oldest network protocols used to manage and monitor devices.
 Security experts use the above command to gather detailed information about running devices, memory consumption, CPU usage, and connected users.

 This protocol also provides access to information about device configuration and settings.
-The point to note about the above protocol is that you can only use SNMP to monitor or manage a device if the target device supports the SNMP protocol.
+Note that the above protocol only allows SNMP to monitor or manage a device if the target device supports SNMP.
 Of course, most routers, switches, and printers support this protocol.

-Fortunately, software for automated use of the SNMP protocol is designed to connect to a device that supports the protocol, making the device data retrieval process more accessible.
+Fortunately, software for automated SNMP use is designed to connect to devices that support the protocol, making device data retrieval more accessible.

-We recommend running the SNMPv3 protocol on your devices from a security perspective, as it is more secure than the original SNMP.
-SNMPv1 has relatively weak security and sends username and password in plain text.
+We recommend enabling SNMPv3 on your devices for security, as it is more secure than the original SNMP.
+SNMPv1 has relatively weak security and transmits usernames and passwords in clear text.

-The SNMPv2 version fixes some security issues, but SNMPv3 provides an accurate monitoring mechanism by encrypting credentials and deploying efficient security mechanisms.
+SNMPv2 addresses some security issues, but SNMPv3 provides a more secure monitoring mechanism by encrypting credentials and implementing stronger security controls.